Binny Bansal: Founding Flipkart

+CEO of Flipkart

+He served as the chief operating officer until 11 January 2016, when he was promoted to chief executive officer (CEO).

 In 2016, Binny Bansal became the CEO of Flipkart, where he worked on strategic development, direction and business management.

 In 2017, he assumed the role of CEO of Flipkart Group and his previous position was handed to Kalyan Krishnamurthy.

-In 2018, Walmart acquired a 77% stake in Flipkart group.
+In 2018, Walmart acquired a 77% stake in the Flipkart Group.
 After the acquisition, Binny Bansal assumed the role of chairman and continued as Group CEO.
 His 5.5% stake in Flipkart was valued at $1 billion after the acquisition.

 He resigned from Flipkart in November 2018 on allegations of personal misconduct.
+According to the Wall Street Journal, a Walmart investigation failed to find evidence to corroborate sexual assault claims against him but revealed "other poor judgement calls" in how he had handled what he termed a consensual affair with a former Flipkart employee in 2016.

+Binny Bansal resigned from the executive team on 28 January 2024, and has completely divested his stake.
+In the last year, Binny, along with Excel and Tiger Global Management, sold their entire stake to Walmart, resulting in Binny earning $1.5 billion.
+Walmart acquired a 77% stake in Flipkart for $16 billion in May 2018.

+Investing

+He is currently an anchor investor in the venture firm 021 Capital which focuses on investing in the fields of biotechnology, agritech, and the internet.

+He is also an angel investor in multiple startups, including BrightCHAMPS, Virgio, Flash, Hire Quotient and Glints.

+In 2019, he invested 125 crores in the endowment fund of the Indian Institute of Technology (IIT) Delhi.

-He is also an angel investor in multiple startups, including BrightCHAMPS, Virgio, Flash, Hire Quotient and Glints.He also helped back about 47 companies so far spread across 64 funding rounds which includes 28 deals in the seed stage, 14 in early and 4 in late-stage.
+He also helped back about 47 companies so far spread across 64 funding rounds which include 28 deals in the seed stage, 14 in the early and 4 in late stage.